Back to Blog

 Every enterprise team I talk to has some version of the "wait and see" strategy.
 Wait for the technology to mature.
 Wait for clear ROI data.
 Wait for competitors to make mistakes we can learn from.

 That was a reasonable strategy six months ago.
-It's not anymore.
+It isn't anymore.

-Apple's announcement isn't just a product update—it's a market signal.
+Apple's announcement is a market signal as much as a product update.
 The technology has matured.
 The ROI data exists (remember that 70% time reduction from Stack Overflow's survey).
 And your competitors aren't waiting to make mistakes.
 They're moving.

-Think about what "falling behind" actually means in this context.
+Think about what "falling behind" actually means here.
 It's not that you'll never adopt agentic coding.
-Of course you will—eventually.
+You will, eventually.
 But while you're waiting:

-- They're compounding small productivity gains into significant competitive advantages
+• They're compounding small productivity gains into real competitive advantages

 By the time you start your pilot, they'll be scaling proven playbooks.
 You'll be learning lessons they mastered a year earlier.

-And here's the harder truth: developer expectations are changing.
+There's a harder version of this too: developer expectations are changing.
 The best engineers want to work with the best tools.
 When you're recruiting senior talent in 2027, candidates will ask about your AI tooling the same way they ask about your CI/CD pipeline today.
 It'll be table stakes.

 The Bottom Line

-Apple adding agentic coding to Xcode isn't about Apple.
+Apple adding agentic coding to Xcode isn't really about Apple.
 It's about what comes next.

-You've got a window right now—maybe six months, maybe less—where being an early enterprise adopter still gives you an advantage.
-Where you can learn, iterate, and build practices while the technology is new enough that moving fast matters.
+You've got a window right now, maybe six months, maybe less, where being an early enterprise adopter still gives you an advantage.
+You can learn, iterate, and build practices while the technology is new enough that moving fast matters.

 After that window closes, you're not an early adopter anymore.
 You're just catching up.

-The question isn't whether your enterprise development team will adopt agentic coding.
-Apple just answered that question for you.
-The question is whether you'll adopt it while there's still an advantage to being early, or whether you'll adopt it later because you have to.
+Whether your enterprise development team adopts agentic coding isn't really in question.
+Apple just answered that.
+What's left to decide is whether you adopt it while there's still an advantage to being early, or later because you have to.

 Your move.